Building a Loyal Blog Following: Connecting With Your Audience

 Consistency is Key

-Some of the most important website element include branding, fonts, and color.
-What you have to keep in mind is that these are items that your readers have to be familiar and stay familiar with.
+Some of the most crucial website elements include branding, fonts, and color.
+You have to keep in mind that these are items that your readers have to be familiar with and stay familiar with.
 The design of your website is something you have to be consistent with.
 If you keep on changing the face of your site, your audience will feel confused, and the familiarity you could have already established will be lost.
 What can be done about it is to choose around two to three colors and two kinds of fonts for your brands.
 In time, such design will be associated with your name, allowing the audience to recognize you and your products quickly.

-Consistency does not only apply to the design of your site but also the overall usability of the buttons, forms, and links how the audience uses it.
-It would be great if the readers get to be familiar on how to navigate your site.
+Consistency applies to the design of your site and the overall usability of the buttons, forms, and links how the audience uses it.
+It would be great if the readers get familiar with navigating your site.
 It allows for a smooth experience as they go along into the other contents and products you have to offer.

 Your readers are special people.
-Treat them well and take extra care of them.
-Here you can create personal experiences for your audience.
+So treat them well and take extra care of them.
+Here you can create personalized experiences for your audience.
 Your brand will be perceived by the way the people your website.
 Your website becomes the representative of your products.
 So you have to ensure they get a great experience even on your site.

-There are plenty of other ways that you can get personal with your readers.
-You can employ apps and tools that can allow you to identify where the locality of your visitor is.
+There are plenty of other ways to get personal with your readers.
+For example, you can employ apps and tools that can allow you to identify your visitor’s locality.
 In doing so, you can tailor your content and products depending on their location, profile, and viewing history.
 Here you can use the Quick Sprout tool and Sajari.

 Build a Trustworthy Blog

-A part of your responsibility as an entrepreneur is to ensure that your followers can count on you.
+As an entrepreneur, part of your responsibility is to ensure that your followers can count on you.
 You can do this by leveraging social proof.
 What is social proof?
 It can be testimonials from authoritative figures about your content or your products.
 It can be logos of companies you have worked with.
-It will make your audience trust you more because they know you are working hard, and you are putting out the good stuff and not just ripping people off.
+It will make your audience trust you more because they know you are working hard, putting out the good stuff, and not just ripping people off.

 The cornerstone of effective online marketing is a loyal blog audience.
 It takes a few more visits from a reader before they decide to purchase any of your products.
-In this case, it is beneficial to tap into the human psychology in trying to understand how the human mind works.
+In this case, it is beneficial to tap into human psychology to understand how the human mind works.
 Create strong relationships with your audience and build a trustworthy blog and reliable products.
-Be patient and be consistent, slow and steady is the way to go.
+Be patient and be consistent; slow and steady is the way to go.